Andrej656/Andrej656/README.md

 # Andrej's Profile

 ## About Me
 👋 Hey there!
 I'm Andrej, a passionate developer specializing in crafting innovative Web3 applications using TypeScript, Node.js, Solidity, and Clarity.
-Using blockchain technology to support tax regulation, sales support (crypto and goods exchange), decentralized platforms to support social network and non-profit needs.
+I have developed blockchain based software for digital assests tax and regulatory support, sales support platforms (crypto and goods exchange), and decentralized platforms to support social network and non-profit needs.

 ## Expertise
  **Smart Contracts Development:** Proficient in **Solidity** for creating secure and efficient smart contracts.<br>